nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Two `Person` make a match if the seller has at least one `property` that matches the buyer's `preference`.

+A property matches with a preference if
+- they have the same `region`, and
+- they have the same `size`, and
+- the `price` of the property is between `lowPrice` and `highPrice` (inclusive) of the preference.

 ## Help Feature and Window
 The `help` command and selecting help from the dropdown opens the `helpwindow`.